velorientc/git_test7/icons/README.txt

 This software may be used and distributed according to the terms of the GNU General Public License version 2, incorporated herein by reference.

+Some of the icons used here are from the Tango Icon Theme.
+Some of them have been modified.

 reviewboard.png originated from the Review Board project, which is under the MIT license.